xtacocorex/CHIP_IO/README.rst

     sudo apt-get install git build-essential python3-dev python3-pip flex bison chip-dt-overlays -y sudo pip3 install CHIP-IO

+Debian File Installation:

+Go to this page: https://github.com/xtacocorex/CHIP_IO/releases/latest Download the .deb file for the version of Python you are running.
+Then install with dpkg, like the following example:

+    sudo dpkg -i python-chip-io_0.5.9-1_armhf.deb

 **Usage**

 Using the library is very similar to the excellent RPi.GPIO library used on the Raspberry Pi.
 Below are some examples.